Skip to main content

 4. The great-crested newt

 Unfortunately, due to increased urbanisation and loss of habitat, the great-crested newt is becoming a rare sight along our canals.
-They hide under stones and logs, so tricky to spot.
+These elusive creatures hide under stones and logs along canals, making them difficult to spot.
+Their population is in decline, so it’s important to protect their habitats.

 5. The otter